mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 - **Instructions (this file & samples):** `AgentsInstructions/Documentation/`
   - Instructions for agents live here.

+  - **Templates in the section are READN ONLY.
+Agents must not update them.**
     - Sample files (templates only, do not edit):
       - [`docs-state-backend-sample.md`](docs-state-backend-sample.md) → Example and Template for tracking documentation state.
       - [`iteration-summary-backend-sample.md`](iteration-summary-backend-sample.md) → Example and Template for iteration summaries.
     - Documentation templates
       - [`Templates/namespace-documentation-template.md`](Templates/namespace-documentation-template.md) → Template for documenting namespaces.
       - [`Templates/class-doc-template.md`](Templates/class-doc-template.md) → Template for documenting classes.
       - [`Templates/constructor-doc-template.md`](Templates/constructor-doc-template.md) → Template for documenting constructors.